codeclimate/test-reporter/README.md

 For installation instructions, check out our docs on [Configuring Test Coverage](https://docs.codeclimate.com/docs/configuring-test-coverage) and [Test Coverage Troubleshooting Tips](https://docs.codeclimate.com/docs/test-coverage-troubleshooting-tips).

+## Subcommands
 Some installations may require the use of the following [subcommands](https://docs.codeclimate.com/docs/configuring-test-coverage#section-list-of-subcommands):

-#### `format-coverage` - formats test report from local test suite into generalized format, readable by Code Climate
+* `format-coverage` - formats test report from local test suite into generalized format, readable by Code Climate

 - `-t` or  `--input-type` *simplecov | lcov | coverage.py | gcov | clover* - Identifies the input type (format) of the COVERAGE_FILE